Sexual and Gender Based Misconduct Policy

 1. The Title IX Coordinator will assign or retain an investigator.
 A notice of investigation letter will be sent to both the Complainant and the Respondent.
 In this letter the full name of the investigator will be provided to the parties.
 Each party will have 48 hours to appeal the investigator’s appointment.
 If a party elects to appeal the investigator’s appointment, they must send in writing the reason for the appeal to the Title IX Coordinator.
 After the appeal timeframe passes, all relevant information to the case will be transferred to the appointed investigator.

-2. The investigator, upon receiving the case file from the Title IX Coordinator, will have 30 days to submit a completed investigatory report to the Title IX Coordinator that will include all relevant facts, facts in dispute, witness interviews, evidence, credibility assessments, and a list of potential policy violations.
-It is expected that the Investigator will strive to complete his or her report on the case within thirty (30) days of receipt of the formal complaint, although the investigation may take longer depending on the complexity of the case, the availability and number of witnesses, timing issues (such as intervening semester breaks or holidays), and other good cause.
+2. The investigator, upon receiving the case file from the Title IX Coordinator, will have 30 days to submit a completed investigatory report to the Title IX Coordinator that will include all relevant facts, facts in dispute, witness interviews, evidence, and credibility assessments.
+It is expected that the Investigator will strive to complete his or her report on the case within thirty (30) days of receipt of the formal complaint, although the investigation may take longer depending on the complexity of the case, the availability and number of witnesses, timing issues (such as intervening semester breaks), or for other good causes.
 If the timeframe for the investigation is extended for good cause, the Title IX Coordinator will provide written notice to the parties regarding the extension and the reasons for the extension.
 The Investigator is authorized to contact any and all individuals, without limitation.
 The Investigator is authorized to access relevant records, including personnel, grievance and student records, except those deemed confidential or privileged by law.

-5. Both parties will be provided with timely and equal access to any information that will be used during the investigation.
+4. Both parties will be provided with timely and equal access to any information that will be considered in making the final determination.

-6. Both parties will be provided with timely notice of any meetings related to this process that they are expected to attend.
-The Title IX Coordinator will schedule all meetings in conjunction with the party’s academic course schedule to ensure that neither the Complainant nor Respondent miss classes due to a meeting for the Title IX resolution process.
-Meetings times will be included in letters sent by the Title IX Coordinator, at least 24 hours prior to the scheduled meeting.
+5. Both parties will be provided with timely notice of any meetings related to this process that they are invited to attend.
+The Title IX Case Manager will schedule all meetings in conjunction with the party’s academic course schedule to ensure that neither the Complainant nor Respondent miss classes due to a meeting for the Title IX resolution process.
+Meeting times will be included in notifications sent by the Title IX Coordinator, at least 24 hours prior to the scheduled meeting.
 If a party is unable to attend the pre-scheduled meeting they must notify the Title IX Coordinator with the reasoning for the conflict and set up a new meeting time.

-8. Using the completed investigative report, the Title IX Coordinator will review all evidence and facts to make a determination of whether or not a policy violation has occurred.
-The Title IX Coordinator is not bound by the investigative report; rather, the report is advisory to the Title IX Coordinator, and in determining whether a violation of the policy occurred, the Title IX Coordinator must conclude that misconduct in violation of this policy has been proven by a preponderance of evidence; i.e., that it was more likely than not that misconduct in violation of this policy occurred.
+7. Using the completed investigative report, the Title IX Coordinator will review all evidence and facts to make a determination of whether or not a policy violation has occurred.
+The Title IX Coordinator is not bound by the investigative report; rather, the report is advisory.
+In determining whether a violation of the policy occurred, the Title IX Coordinator must conclude that misconduct in violation of this policy has been proven by a preponderance of evidence; i.e., that it was more likely than not that misconduct in violation of this policy occurred.

-9. The Title IX Coordinator will determine whether or not a violation of the policy has occurred and decide what sanctions shall be imposed.
+8. The Title IX Coordinator will determine whether or not a violation of the policy has occurred and decide what sanctions shall be imposed.
 Substantiated prior complaints may not be used to substantiate the current complaint; however, substantiated prior complaints may be considered by the Investigator and/or the Title IX Coordinator to the extent relevant in assessing the credibility of the person accused, ascertaining if a pattern of conduct exists, and/or determining whether and what level of disciplinary action is appropriate.
-Information regarding substantiated past complaints will not be made available to the complainant and third parties other than the Investigator and persons having administrative responsibility under these procedures, except as permitted or required by law.

 The time periods prescribed in this document for actions by the Title IX Coordinator or the Investigator are intended not as rigid rules, but rather as guidelines to which all are expected to adhere in good faith to the extent practicable.
-The Title IX Coordinator may exercise reasonable discretion to extend deadlines when he or she considers that action necessary or appropriate, and will provide notice to the parties if that occurs, as discussed above.
+The Title IX Coordinator may exercise reasonable discretion to extend deadlines when he or she considers that action necessary or appropriate, and will provide notice to the parties if that occurs.

 The appellate authority for this policy is the Assistant Vice President for Student Affairs or her designee.
-All additional policy violations that were included in the Title IX resolution process must be appealed through this process.
 Both parties shall have the right to appeal as follows:

 All appeals should be typed and should contain justification to support one or more of the following reasons for the appeal: